spayot/payroll/README.md

 ## Personalizing the services types and rates
-cf. `config/example.yml` for an example of config file setup.
+cf. `config/example.yml` for an example of config file setup. you can define there a set of service types, from different providers, with different hourly rates.

+## Testing
+install package with test suite:
+`pip install -e .[dev]`
+running the test suite:
+`pytest --cov=src/ tests/`

 ## GUI Example
 ![GUI example](images/gui_example.png)